 - Fuel is delivered under extremely high injection pressures.

-- Its materials are designed to withstand higher stresses for durability that match the engine working.
+- Its materials are designed to withstand higher stresses for durability that matches the engine working.

-- The correct amount of fuel must be delivered to meet the power requirement of the engine.
+- The correct amount of fuel must be delivered to meet the engine’s power requirements.
 This is why the injection metering is controlled.

-- Injectors are made of greater manufacturing precision and tolerance to ensure their working efficiency.
+- We manufacture injectors with greater precision and tolerance to ensure their working efficiency.
 It also avoids leakage.

-- The fuel injector atomizes fuel into a very small fuel particle, ensuring every small droplet of fuel vaporizes and undergoes the combustion process.
+- The fuel injector atomizes fuel into a tiny fuel particle, ensuring every small droplet of fuel vaporizes and undergoes the combustion process.

 - There is enough oxygen to mix with the atomized fuel, which ensures complete combustion.